The Greater Mission By Scott Rodin

 THE GREATER MISSION

-I have set this ‘greater mission’ before dozens of Christian nonprofits and to a one they have agreed that, ultimately, that is their greater mission.
-Everything we do in the world of nonprofit work in ministry, including every church should be passionately focused on ensuring that our work aligns with this three-part mission.
+I have set this ‘greater mission’ before dozens of Christian nonprofits, and to one, they have agreed that, ultimately, that is their greater mission.
+Everything we do in the world of nonprofit work in ministry, including every church, should be passionately focused on ensuring that our work aligns with this three-part mission.
 Let’s look at it.

 GOD’S WORK

-Doing God’s work means that we have discerned through prayer and diligent listening to God that the work we do is indeed the work he’s called us to do.
-If we grow, it’s because he called us to grow.
-If we change strategy, it’s because we believe he’s led us to do so.
+Doing God’s work means that we have discerned through prayer and diligently listened to God that our work is indeed what he’s called us to do.
+If we grow, it’s because he called us to succeed.
+If we change strategy, we believe he’s led us to do so.
 The temptation is to do our work according to our strategy and in pursuit of our goals and mistake it for God’s work.
-It should be our driving passion that every single decision we make, every act we take, indeed every aspect of our work is totally aligned with God’s will, ensuring that we are doing God’s work not ours.
-Are you dedicating the time, prayer and priority to ensure all your work is truly God’s work?
+It should be our driving passion that every single decision we make, every act we take, and every aspect of our work is aligned with God’s will, ensuring that we are doing God’s work, not ours.
+Are you dedicating the time, prayer, and priority to provide all your work, which is truly God’s work?

 GOD’S WAY

-Secondly, and this may be the more difficult one, we should be committed to ensuring that everything we do is done God’s way.
+Secondly, and this may be the more difficult one, we should ensure that everything we do is done God’s way.
 We do this by using the values of the kingdom of God and the teachings in Scripture as our operations manual.
-It requires us to align all of our policies and practices around the ethics of God’s kingdom.
-That includes our HR, finance, fundraising, board, program evaluation, and the rest.
-We can be tempted to do our work our way, which means relying on our own ideas, strengths and definitions of success.
-When we do, we are going it alone, bereft of God’s leading and power.
+It requires us to align our policies and practices around the ethics of God’s kingdom.
+That includes our HR, finance, fundraising, board, program evaluation, etc. We can be tempted to do our work our way, relying on our ideas, strengths, and definitions of success.
+When we do, we go it alone, bereft of God’s leadership and power.
 Instead, the passionate pursuit of ensuring we are doing everything in God’s way should be the underlying value that drives our board agendas, directs our leadership team and staff meetings, and informs our strategic planning sessions.
 How fully are you aligning everything you do with kingdom values, built solidly on biblical principles?

 GOD’S GLORY

 Finally, doing everything we do for God’s glory means trusting him for the increase.
-It means understanding where our work ends, and his provision takes over.
+It means understanding where our work ends and his provision takes over.
 It’s planting and watering with excellence (1 Corinthians 3:5-9), then trusting God to bring the increase.
-When we truly surrender our organizations – and our own work – to him, every success will reflect back on him as our provider.
+When we surrender our organizations and work to him, every success will reflect on him as our provider.

 If we don’t, the glory stays with us.
-This the spoiled fruit of pursuing our work our way.
-How different might your work look if you identified clearly where you trust God for the increase and deeply desired that he be glorified and everything you do?
+This is the spoiled fruit of pursuing our work our way.
+How different might your work look if you identified clearly where you trust God for the increase and deeply desired that he be glorified in everything you do?

 TAKE THE CHALLENGE

 I pray this is a challenge and an encouragement for you and your leadership team and board.
-I encourage you to examine your organization, every aspect of it, as well as your own life, your own measurement of success and your own values according to this greater mission.
+I encourage you to examine your organization, every aspect of it, your own life, your measurement of success, and your values according to this greater mission.
 As followers of Jesus, may it be said of us and the organizations we steward that everything we do is driven by our desire to do God’s work, ensuring our plans are aligned with his, doing it God’s way, surrendering everything we do to his leading, and doing it all for God’s glory.

 ####

-Scott Rodin is Senior Consultant/Chief Strategy Officer for The Focus Group.
+R. Scott Rodin is the Senior Consultant/Chief Strategy Officer for The Focus Group.
 He also serves as a Senior Fellow of the Association of Biblical Higher Education and as board chair for ChinaSource.
-Over the past thirty-eight years Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning and board development.
-Be sure to read Dr. Rodin’s newest book is titled, The Greater Mission.
+Over the past thirty-eight years, Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning, and board development.
+Be sure to read Dr. Rodin’s newest book titled The Greater Mission.